endorpersand/buddy-baeren/_projects/1_hotel_palace.md

   Hello, do you know how I can get to Ku'damm?
 {% endcapture %}
 {% capture hp-1 %}
   Yes, huhu~.
-Just take a right, past the church until you see Commerzbank, hehe.
+Just take a right, past the church and past Levi's, hehe.
 My friend <b>Pablo</b> is along the way, it would be in your best interest to greet him while you’re here, uhuhu~.
 {% endcapture %}
 {% capture you-2c %}
   I'll be sure to!,What do you mean by that?